2021 Federal Standard of Excellence

-- In FY20, in an effort to advance MCC’s evidence base and respond to the Evidence Act, MCC specifically embarked on a learning agenda around women’s economic empowerment (WEE) with short- and long-term objectives.
-Women’s economic empowerment is one of the priorities of MCC leadership and, as such, the agency is focused on expanding the evidence base to answer these key research questions:
+- In an effort to advance MCC’s evidence base and respond to the Evidence Act, MCC is implementing a learning agenda around women’s economic empowerment (WEE) with short- and long-term objectives.
+The agency is focused on expanding the evidence base to answer these key research questions:

 - How do MCC’s WEE activities contribute to MCC’s overarching goal of reducing poverty through economic growth?

 - How does MCC’s WEE work contribute to increased income and assets for households—beyond what those incomes would have been without the gendered/WEE design?

 - How does MCC’s WEE work increase income and assets for women and girls within those households?

 - How does MCC’s WEE work increase women’s empowerment, defined through measures relevant to the WEE intervention and project area?

 - These research questions were developed through extensive consultation within MCC and with external stakeholders.
 Agency leadership has named inclusion and gender as a key priority.
 As such, the agency is considering how to expand the WEE learning agenda to include evidence generation and utilization around gender and inclusion (in addition to women’s economic empowerment) in MCC’s programming.